moby/moby/docs/sources/userguide/dockerlinks.md

 Network port mappings are not the only way Docker containers can connect to one another.
 Docker also has a linking system that allows you to link multiple containers together and share connection information between them.
-Docker linking will create a parent child relationship where the parent container can see selected information about its child.
+When containers are linked, information about a container can flow from that source container to a recipient.
+This allows the recipient to see selected data describing aspects of the source container.

 ## Container naming